 The private mortgage insurance industry is highly competitive and is expected to remain so.
 We believe we currently compete with other private mortgage insurers based on premium rates, underwriting requirements, financial strength (including based on credit or financial strength ratings), customer relationships, name recognition, reputation, strength of management teams and field organizations, the ancillary products and services provided to lenders, and the effective use of technology and innovation in the delivery and servicing of our mortgage insurance products.
+Changes in the competitive landscape, including as a result of new market entrants, may adversely impact our results.

-Our relationships with our customers, which may affect the amount of our NIW, could be adversely affected by a variety of factors, including if our premium rates are higher than those of our competitors, our underwriting requirements are more restrictive than those of our competitors, our customers are dissatisfied with our claims-paying practices (including insurance policy rescissions and claim curtailments), or the availability of alternatives to mortgage insurance
+Our relationships with our customers, which may affect the amount of our NIW, could be adversely affected by a variety of factors, including if our premium rates are higher than those of our competitors, our underwriting requirements are more restrictive than those of our competitors, our customers are dissatisfied with our claims-paying practices (including insurance policy rescissions and claim curtailments), or the availability of alternatives to mortgage insurance.

 In recent years, the industry has materially reduced its use of standard rate cards, which were fairly consistent among competitors, and correspondingly increased its use of (i) pricing systems that use a spectrum of filed rates to allow for formulaic, risk-based pricing based on multiple attributes that may be quickly adjusted within certain parameters, and (ii) customized rate plans.
 The widespread use of risk-based pricing systems by the private mortgage insurance industry makes it more difficult to compare our rates to those offered by our competitors.
 We may not be aware of industry rate changes until we observe that our volume of NIW has changed.
 In addition, business under customized rate plans is awarded by certain customers for only limited periods of time.
 As a result, our NIW may fluctuate more than it had in the past.
 Failure to maintain our business relationships and business volumes with our largest customers could materially impact our business.
-Regarding the concentration of our new business, our top ten customers accounted for approximately 37% and 33% in the twelve months ended December 31, 2023 and December 31, 2022, respectively.
+Regarding the concentration of our new business, our top ten customers accounted for approximately 37% and 34% in the twelve months ended March 31, 2024 and March 31, 2023, respectively.